 Read this post in German, French, Spanish, Turkish, Italian and Polish.

-We are happy to let you know that the renowned financial auditing service KPMG conducted the first agreed-upon procedures for Bitpanda.
-As a result, it was proven that the BTC, ETH and XRP funds that Bitpanda holds in its crypto cold storage wallets exceed the funds that our users store on Bitpanda.
+We are happy to let you know that the renowned financial auditing service, KPMG, conducted the first agreed-upon procedures for Bitpanda.
 From now on, such procedures will be conducted on a quarterly basis and the full reports can be requested by all our users.

 In the scope of an in-depth agreed-upon procedures, KPMG analysed our crypto cold wallets for BTC (Bitcoin), ETH (Ethereum) and XRP (XRP).
 These assets were chosen because they are the most popular on Bitpanda and more assets will follow in the future.
-In this independent analysis, KPMG concluded that the funds Bitpanda holds for all three assets in their own crypto cold storage wallets exceed user funds on Bitpanda.
-This means that even if all our users were to withdraw their BTC, ETH and XRP funds, we as Bitpanda would still be able to pay out all user funds.
+Such procedures assure Bitpanda users of the availability of the user funds shown in each customer wallet as of the 30th of November, 2020.
+The results of the procedures performed by KPMG can be requested and downloaded on our website.

 How to request the KPMG agreed-upon procedures report as a Bitpanda user

 We want to guarantee full transparency for our users.
 The process to request the full report is simple: You can request the full report by clicking here.
 We will then provide you with the latest available quarterly agreed-upon procedures document.